alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2021-03-15-how-to-write-an-aws-cli-script-part-i-patterns.md

 }
 ```

-#### Pattern B - using arrays and for loops
+#### Using arrays and for loops

+##### Pattern B - Using read -r -a

-If I wanted to instead use an array and for loops for my iteration - say I need to keep these key pairs in the array for some reason for later - then I can refactor to do that this way:
+If I wanted to instead use a for loop to iterate over an array &mdash; maybe I need to keep these key pairs in the array for use later &mdash; I can refactor to do that this way:

 ```bash
 describe_key_pairs() {